Physicprog/Ae-Organizer/README.md

 ## Notes
 Unused compositions are moved to a dedicated folder.
 Source files are not modified, only the project structure.

-# FEEL FREE TO MAKE THIS TOOL BETTER
+# FEEL FREE TO MAKE THIS TOOL BETTER, THIS WILL BE DELETED SOON TO BE USED IN EXCALIBURFX?
+FEEL FREE TO JOIN